 There are a few different ways to tie an ascot.
 This illustration shows the easiest (and most common) way.

-The Elizabetta collection of men's ascot ties for sale:
+The Elizabetta Uomo collection of men's ascot ties for sale:

-We use only the finest Italian silk so as to be comfortable around the neck and as the fabric is cut on a true bias, they drape beautifully in soft folds.
+We use only the finest Italian silk so as to be comfortable around the neck and as the fabric is cut on the true bias, they drape beautifully in soft folds.

 All of our styles and patterns are made exclusively for Elizabetta.